waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Story & Quests

 ## A. Current Quest
-*   **Current Quest:** Get HM01 Cut by having the apprentice in Ilex Forest return to his boss.
+*   **Current Quest:** Investigate the strange tree on Route 36.

 ## B. NPC Hints & Lore
 *   A Fisher in Union Cave at (14, 19) mentioned that strange roars can be heard from deep within the cave on weekends.

 # IV.
-Investigations & Hypotheses
+Concluded Investigations

-## A. Current Hypothesis
-*   **Hypothesis:** Having explored Ilex Forest to a dead end, I may have missed a story trigger in Azalea Town.
-*   **Test:** Systematically re-interact with all NPCs in Azalea Town, starting with Kurt, to check for new dialogue.

-## B. Disproven Hypotheses
-*   **Ilex Forest Path:** The winding eastern path in Ilex Forest is a dead end and not the exit to Route 34.
+*   **Ilex Forest (Stalled):** The HM01 Cut quest is stalled.
+The apprentice's dialogue remains unchanged even after the Farfetch'd he was looking for has disappeared.
+The northern section of the forest is inaccessible from the south due to one-way ledges.
 *   **Azalea Town NPCs (Post-Well):** Neither Kurt nor the Charcoal Man had new dialogue immediately after clearing the Slowpoke Well and solving the Farfetch'd puzzle.
-*   **Ilex Forest HM01 Quest (Stalled):** The quest for HM01 Cut is stalled.
-The apprentice's dialogue remains unchanged even after the Farfetch'd he was looking for has disappeared.
-This path is a dead end.
 *   **Slowpoke Well:** Re-exploration confirmed no missed triggers or reachable unseen areas.
+*   **Union Cave Unseen Tiles:** The western section of the cave, containing the unseen tiles, is physically disconnected from the eastern section by walls and water.
+The unseen tiles are genuinely unreachable from either entrance.
+*   **Union Cave Warp (Failed):** The WARP_CARPET_DOWN at (17, 3) cannot be activated with 'A' or by pressing 'Down'.
+It appears to be a one-way entrance from Route 32.

-## C. Technical Investigations
+## B. Technical Investigations
-*   **FLOOR_UP_WALL:** The traversal properties of this tile need to be systematically tested in-game to confirm if it is a one-way ledge.
 *   **CRITICAL HALLUCINATION (Turn 11733):** I believed I had already transitioned to Route 33 and was trying to pathfind from there.
 The system corrected me; I was still at the exit of Azalea Town (39, 15).
 This highlights the need to always verify my current location before planning.
-*   **Union Cave Unseen Tiles (Concluded):** The system repeatedly alerted about unseen tiles.
-My `find_reachable_unseen_tiles` tool initially returned empty lists.
-To investigate this contradiction, I added extensive debugging logs and ran the tool from both the southern and northern entrances.
-The debug logs confirmed the tool's logic is sound.
-A manual trace on the map confirms that the western section of the cave, containing the unseen tiles, is physically disconnected from the eastern section by walls and water. **Conclusion:** The unseen tiles are genuinely unreachable from either entrance.
-The system alert is a red herring.
-*   **Union Cave Warp (Failed):** The WARP_CARPET_DOWN at (17, 3) cannot be activated with 'A' or by pressing 'Down' (blocked by a wall).
-It appears to be a one-way entrance from Route 32.
 *   **CRITICAL HALLUCINATION (Turn 11840):** I incorrectly assumed the map exit at Route 33 (0, 15) was a warp.
 I must verify all warps in the game state data before setting them as navigation goals.